 click here for a pdf version of this destination write-up - easier to print - no photos

 Darkest Africa inspired epic sagas of discovery in the Victorian Age.
-Livingstone and Stanley’s quest for the Nile’s source filled newspapers.
+Livingstone and Stanley’s quest for the source of the Nile filled newspapers.
 Reports of fearsome beasts meant that only the most intrepid explorers ventured into the bush.

 Much has changed since those times.
 Uganda has enjoyed unprecedented economic growth.
 An excellent national park infrastructure gives economic benefits back to the local people.
 The country is now reaping great rewards as the true value of Churchill's ‘Pearl of Africa’ is recognised.

-Few African countries can match Uganda's diversity of habitats, which are home to at least 23 Albertine Rift endemics among over one thousand bird species in an area of similar size to the UK!
-We have run several wonderful tours, with over 450 bird species being the supporting cast to intimate sessions with Gorillas and big game.
-The awesome Shoebill Stork, one of the continent's almost mythical species has played a starring role.
+Few African countries can match Uganda's diversity of habitats, which are home to at least 23 Albertine Rift endemics among over 1000 bird species in an area of similar size to the UK!
+We have completed several wonderful tours, with almost 500 bird species being the supporting cast to intimate sessions with Gorillas and big game.
+The awesome Shoebill, one of the continent's almost mythical species has played a starring role.
 We will visit the dancing grounds of Grey Crowned Cranes and see acrobatic Black Bee-eaters.